-Did HWA have some good basic Christian doctrine, or could it have been “doctrines of devils”?
+Did Herbert Armstronghave some good basic Christian doctrine, or could it have been “doctrines of devils”?
 Worldwide Church of God (now known as Grace Communion International) wants others to believe they have always been a “Christian denomination (i. e., church)”1 and always had “some” good doctrine (albeit twisted a little) from the very beginning.

 Here are the myths and half-truths that they would like others (especially those who have joined their organization since Herbert W. Armstrong’s death in 1986) to believe their founder taught.